crystall1nedev/signing-apt-repo-faq/README.md

 - What is does:
 	- Generates Packages with hashes from the debs/ folder, change this if your debs are not in debs/
 	- Compresses it with xz, gzip, zstd, bzip2, and lzma, this is for the widest compatibility.
 Change if you don't see the need for it.
+	- Generates Conetnts file which allows previewing package filenames before downloading
+	- Also compresses it with xz, gzip, zstd, bzip2, and lzma, this is for the widest compatibility.
 	- Saves temporarily key values of Release file in Base file
 	- Generates hashes and date of Packages files in the Release file
 	- Adds the content of Base _then_ Release in Release
 		- Note that you shouldn't push Base file, it's temporary.
-Remove it by adding `rm Base` in the script or don't push it by doing `git add Packages* Release*` instead of `git add .`.
+Remove it by adding `rm Base` in the script or don't push it by doing `git add Packages* Conetnts* Release*` instead of `git add .`.
+		- Even better, you could add it to .gitignore
 	- Signs Release in Release.gpg

 ## Conclusion